siemens/gencmpclient/README.md

 brew --prefix openssl@3
 ```

-### Common steps
+### Sanity checks on OpenSSL

-As a sanity check you can execute in a shell on a Unix-like system:
+As a sanity check whether OpenSSL is usable for building the CMP client,
+you can execute in a shell on a Unix-like system:
 ```
 git clone https://github.com/siemens/gencmpclient.git
 cd genCMPClient